 Step 2: Hold the tail with your index finger and the working yarn with your thumb.
 Your other hand will hold the needles parallel.

-Step 3: Bring the tip of the bottom needle over the strand of yarn on your finger, then around and under the yarn and back up, making a loop around the bottom needle.
 You will use your right hand to move the needles, similar to a long-tail cast on.
 This may feel awkward at first, but you'll quickly get the hang of it.

 Gently pull the loop snug, but not tight, around the needle.
-You have cast 1 stitch onto the bottom needle.

 Step 4: Bring the top needle over the yarn on your thumb,

 around and under the yarn and back up, making a loop around the top needle.
 Pull the loop snug around the needle.
-You have cast a stitch onto the top needle.

 Continue until you have cast on the required number of stitches for each needle, counting the slip knot as one stitch.

-Turn the needles so that the bottom needle is now on top.
 Drop the yarn tail and bring the working yarn over it to keep the loop secure, hold the yarn and top needle as you

 pull out the bottom needle ready to knit across the top stitches.